Make unbiased predictions.

 Start with an estimate of the prediction you need to make.

 This estimate should typically be around the average value of the subject you are predicting.
-For example, if you are trying to predict someone’s GPA, start with an average GPA score.
+One example is starting with an average GPA score if you’re trying to predict someone’s GPA.

 Determine the prediction that matches your impression of the evidence.